TOURISM RESEARCH PUBLICATIONS

 BY ERAN KETTER

-In order to generate insights and solutions, Eran Ketter's (PhD) professional work is based on active research, constantly developing new knowledge.
-Dr. Ketter is the co-author of the books: "Tourism marketing for Developing Countries" (Palgrave Macmillan) and “Media Strategies for Marketing Places in Crisis” (Elsevier-BH), and the author of numerous research articles, market research reports and policy papers for NTBs, DMOs and leading tourism organizations.
+In order to generate insights and novel solutions, Eran Ketter's (PhD) professional work is based on active research, constantly developing new knowledge.
+Dr. Ketter is the co-author of the world-renowned books: "Tourism marketing for Developing Countries" (Palgrave Macmillan) and “Media Strategies for Marketing Places in Crisis” (Elsevier-BH), and a serious of COVID-19 travel sentiment market research reports for the European Travel commission.
+Dr. Ketter is the author of numerous research publications, market research reports and policy papers for NTBs, DMOs and leading tourism organizations.

 Media Strategies for Marketing Places in Crisis